Scalable Long-Term Beamforming for Massive Multi-User MIMO: Introduction

 \subsection{Contributions}

-We present a novel, low-overhead, computationally efficient approach to large-scale uplink MU-\ac{MIMO}.
-The key features of the approach are as follows:

-\begin{itemize} \item \emph{Low-Rank projection based on long-term beamforming}: To overcome the high pilot overhead of instantaneous beamforming, we use the so-called \emph{long-term beamforming} of \cite{lozano2007long}.
+We present a novel, low-overhead, computationally efficient approach to large-scale uplink \ac{MU-MIMO}.
+To overcome the high pilot overhead of instantaneous \ac{MMSE} beamforming, we use the so-called \emph{long-term beamforming} of \cite{lozano2007long}.
 In long-term beamforming, we estimate a low-rank projection for each user.
-Importantly, this low-rank projection is stable over the \emph{large-scale} propagation parameters, such as angles of arrival and path gains, that vary slowly and can be estimated with minimal overhead.
-We provide precise formulae for a low-rank project to maximize a capacity upper bound.
+Importantly, this low-rank projection is stable over the \emph{large-scale} propagation parameters, such as angles of arrival and path gains, which vary slowly and can be estimated with minimal overhead.
+The paper provides several novel contributions for computationally-efficient long-term beamforming in large-scale MIMO arrays.

-\item \emph{Fast computation of the low-rank projections}: Similar to other \ac{MIMO} operations, the low-rank projection requires the computation of the matrix inverse square root.
-We show how this square root can be computed with a matrix polynomial that enables efficient implementation in standard systolic arrays and other hardware structures.

-\item \emph{Computationally efficient low-rank processing}: After completing the projection, the per user processing can be performed individually on a low-rank, enabling a massive reduction in the receiver complexity.
+\begin{itemize} \item \emph{Optimal low-rank projection}: First, we derive a precise formula for a low-rank projection to maximize a capacity upper bound (Lemma~\ref{lem:capupper}).
+It is shown that the optimal beamforming projection can be computed from the inverse matrix square root, followed by a low-rank projection.

+\item \emph{Fast computation of low-rank projections}: Computing the matrix inverse square root for the projection matrix is a significant computational bottleneck.
+We present two computationally efficient approximate methods to compute the low-rank matrix -- a \ac{CG} method and a matrix polynomial expansion.
+Unlike direct inversion, these approaches rely on matrix-matrix or matrix-vector multiplications, enabling highly efficient hardware implementations due to greater parallelizability.

+\item \emph{Error analysis}: We provide (Proposition~\ref{prop:error}) a lower bound on the degradation of the \ac{SINR} resulting from the approximation in the matrix inverse square root.
+An important consequence of the result is that higher \ac{SINR} users will need greater precision in the matrix inverse square root.

+\item \emph{Implementation with 5G-NR signaling}: We show (Section~\ref{sec:soln}) how long-term beamforming can be realized with 5G-\ac{NR}-like signals.
+Specifically, we estimate long-term beamforming terms from periodic 5G-\ac{NR} sounding reference signals, and then perform the small-scale tracking post projection with regular in-band reference signals, e.g., 5G-\ac{NR} \ac{DM-RS}.

 \item \emph{Ray tracing demonstration}: We demonstrate the validity of the method in a realistic uplink \ac{MIMO} setting in a rural area using ray tracing.
-The simulations show virtually identical performance to theoretically optimal instantaneous beamforming, but with significantly lower complexity. \end{itemize}
+The results show that minimal degradation is possible with significant computational savings relative to full instantaneous beamforming.